AdAstra-LD/DS-Pokemon-Rom-Editor/README.md

 5. The "Open Matrix" button now loads the correct textures and buildings, even for interior maps.
 6. Fixed a problem with Internal Names visualization, which occurred when a header's internal name was exactly 16 bytes long.
 7. Fixed Exception upon loading Dragon's Den header (Music not found).
+8. Fixed other Exceptions, which now show user-friendly messages
-8. Correct list of HGSS cameras.
+9. Correct list of HGSS cameras.